airswap/airswap-protocols/CONTRIBUTING.md

 `git clone https://github.com/<YOUR-GITHUB-USER>/airswap-protocols`

-This project has multiple sub-repos found within `source` and `tools`.
+This project has multiple packages of smart contracts found in `packages`.
 We use lerna to handle managing the mono-repo.
 [Lerna](https://lerna.js.org/) is a tool for managing JavaScript projects with multiple packages.

 Run the below command from the root directory to start downloading necessary packages: